 His current book project, Racial Technics: Reinventions of the Human, is a study of the vexed function of media technologies, as figurative and material resources, in both imagining and managing Black freedom struggles in U.S. modernity.
 Beginning with a re-evaluation of the enabling trace of racial slavery embedded in dominant conceptions of media as prosthetic “extensions of Man,” the manuscript tracks multiple philosophical, aesthetic, and political responses to the racialization of the human-technology relationship against the backdrop of twentieth-century media-technological upheavals (including automation, cybernetics, and television).
 In so doing, Racial Technics assembles an archive of Black media, intellectual, and cultural production that reorients the question concerning technology beyond the protocols of both racial humanism and recent posthumanisms.

-media theory, critical race and ethnic studies, Black studies, screen cultures, genealogies of media and communication, U.S. American studies, gender and sexuality, history of critical and cultural theory, post/humanisms
+media theory, critical race and ethnic studies, Black studies, genealogies of media and communication, U.S. American studies, history of critical and cultural theory, gender and sexuality, post/humanisms

 Recent and upcoming courses include: